HaoxinSEU/IPEO-Project/README.md

 ## Dataset
 The dataset contains both gray images and RGB images, and the ground truth contains two classes: non-forest (0) and forest (1).
-While some pixels are non-labelled, which are defined as 255 in the ground truth.
+While some pixels are non-labeled, which are defined as 255 in the ground truth.

 We first remove images that have more than 30% non-labeled pixels in the training dataset (69 images), then convert grayscale images to RGB images in three different ways.
 - Directly convert all grayscale images to RGB images by `PIL.Image.convert('RGB')`, i.e. images are still gray but contain 3 channels; No operation on original RGB images;